 We are constantly trying to improve our instruction and to add something fresh and new to our classroom.
-Sometimes we end up going in circles and pushing certain teaching innovations upon ourselves without having a clear idea where will they take us.
-There is no such thing as best teaching methods, but this review is very inspiring and it shows bits and pieces from multiple teaching methods.
+Unfortunately, sometimes we end up going in circles and pushing specific teaching innovations upon ourselves without having a clear idea where they will take us.
+There is no such thing as best teaching methods, but this review is very inspiring, and it shows bits and pieces from multiple teaching methods.

 What would happen if we stopped reinventing the wheel and tried to reimagine it?
 What would happen if we stopped reinventing teaching and just started to reimagine it in the current time and age and adapt and improve what we already know?
 Whit this goal the 27th TESOL conference in the Northern Macedonia, Greece, Thessaloniki, decided to give itself a hard task to reinvent the way we see ELT.
 Let’s see what did the plenary speakers and the workshop facilitators have to say!Reimagining Classrooms as Research

 Leo Selivan – On Eclectism and Other Exotic Fruit

 Leo’s presentation was engaging and highly interactive.
 He led us through the ELT supermarket, a metaphor developed by Gabrielatos (2000), and presented the topic of informed or principled eclectism.

 Then he introduced eclecticism as a final product of combining teaching theories and methods while pointing out that every teacher develops their own eclectic instruction.
 Finally, he compared every method he presented with a certain exotic fruit – we played a guessing game for each method.
 We also received a worksheet where we needed to check all the activities we conduct in our classroom, and we were invited to share if we knew what the method behind those activities was.

 Grammar translation method – Something I believe we should all forget forever

 Benefits – Requires greater cognitive depth, forces attention, promotes noticing grammar structures.